 Some studies have shown that heavy marijuana use starting in the early teens has an impact on the brain, while other studies have shown no impact.
 What is clear is that much more research is needed.

 A 2014 study of 2,600 young people found that when taking into account socio-economic factors such as environment, poverty, poor nutrition, parenting style, mental health, and alcohol use, the association between moderate marijuana use and IQ largely disappears.
 Still, it is strongly recommended that teens not use marijuana, as their brains are still developing, and in particular the part of the brain that controls emotional development can be sensitive

 There is no definitive evidence that marijuana causes some psychiatric disorders in otherwise healthy individuals.
 Most tellingly, rates of schizophrenia and other psychiatric illnesses have remained flat even during periods of time when marijuana use rates have increased.
 This is not to say that there is no relationship between psychoactive substances and mental functioning.
 Some effects of marijuana use can include feelings of panic, anxiety and paranoia, but these effects are temporary.

-If you would like to be an advocate with us, Volunteer today and help us repeal the medical marijuana ban in the city of Oceanside!
+If you would like to be an advocate with us, Volunteer today and help us replace the cannabis bans with sensible, realistic, regulations in the city of Oceanside!

 Oceanside, CA 92054